danisharyanfahim/infinite-scroll/README.txt

-This is mainly just a text document to state all the things I need to do in order to get every single one of my web apps running:
+This is mainly just a text document to state all the things I need to do in order to get every single one of my web apps running, as well as a log of any issues I run into during the deployment process and how to resolve them:
 Once I have a better grasp of how to use Docker and Docker compose I don't think most of these will be necessary

 Initialize App---------------------------------------------------------------------------------------------------------------------------